ArkCase/ArkCase/README.md

 <Listener className="org.apache.catalina.core.AprLifecycleListener" SSLEngine="on" useAprConnector="true"/>
 ```

-Create the file `bin/setenv.sh`, mark it executable, and set the contents as the following:
+Create the file `bin/setenv.sh`, mark it executable, and set the contents as the following, *being careful to set the correct path to the Tomcat native library*:

 ```bash
 #!/bin/sh